-- The Federal Reserve’s efforts to combat inflation have modestly slowed employment growth, but overall, labor markets remain in expansion and national GDP growth was healthy at 2.9% in the fourth quarter of 2022.
-National office-using employment is now 1.3% above December 2019 levels, led by technology, advertising, media and information companies.
-Accordingly, technology companies drove much of the leasing activity over the last two years; however, technology firms have also been strongly reactive to the worsening economic outlook and many major employers have undertaken strategic layoffs and hiring freezes.
+- Demand Drivers.
+The Federal Reserve’s efforts to combat inflation have modestly slowed employment growth, but overall, labor markets remain in expansion and national GDP growth was healthy at 2.4% in the second quarter of 2023.
+National office-using employment is now 6.3% above December 2019 levels, led by technology, advertising, media and information companies.
+Accordingly, technology companies drove much of the leasing activity over the last two years; however, in the year-to-date, technology companies have accounted for just 8.7% of leasing activity, down from 37.0% in 2022.

-- Net absorption continued to contract in the fourth quarter of 2022, driven most strongly by the West.
+- Leasing Fundamentals.
+Net absorption continued to contract in the second quarter of 2023, driven most strongly by the West and East.
 Both major gateway and secondary markets shed a comparable amount of occupancy in the quarter.
-The South and Sunbelt regions continue to perform well relative to the nation, though occupancy losses did accelerate in the fourth quarter of 2022.
-Leasing activity was again sluggish in most markets in the fourth quarter of 2022, decelerating nationally to 0.8% of inventory.
-Leasing activity as a percent of inventory was relatively ubiquitous across most regions and market sizes, indicating a slowdown in the momentum that had been gained in 2021 in some secondary and Sunbelt markets.
+The South and Sun Belt regions continue to perform well relative to the nation, though occupancy saw further declines in the second quarter of 2023.
+Leasing activity was again sluggish in most markets in the second quarter of 2023, decelerating nationally to 0.8% of inventory.
+Minimal leasing activity as a percent of inventory was relatively ubiquitous across most regions and market sizes, indicating a slowdown in the momentum that had been gained in the prior two years in some secondary and Sun Belt markets.

-- Quality office assets continue to command the majority share of the market’s limited activity.
-While Class A leasing activity as a percentage of inventory is pointing downward in the fourth quarter of 2022, it exceeds the national average by 30 basis points.
-Additionally, Class A vacancy growth is slightly less aggressive than the overall market, increase 30 basis points relative to the market average of 40 basis points.
-Despite this flight to quality, Downtown markets continue to struggle.
-NCREIF suburban office vacancy was 10.7% compared with 18.3% for Central Business District office.
-With national office vacancy at 18.0%, institutional core assets are outperforming.
+- Segmentation Analysis.
+Quality office assets continue to command a disproportionate share of the market’s limited activity.
+While Class A leasing activity as a percentage of inventory is pointing downward in the second quarter of 2023, it still exceeds the national average by 20 basis points; however, the Class A advantage appears to be eroding on the margin, having averaged 40 basis points in the preceding four-quarter period.
+Class A vacancy has increased 170 basis points year-over-year, in line with the overall market.
+Downtown markets continue to struggle: NCREIF suburban office vacancy was 14.7%, compared with 20.5% for Central Business District office vacancy.
+With national office vacancy at 19.0%, institutional core assets are outperforming.

-- REIT-implied cap rates remain elevated as a result of continued pressure from higher debt costs.
-The REIT sector performed well in January.
-Even so, office REIT values are down 27.0% in the last 12 months.
-While the truth of valuation typically lies somewhere between the public and private markets, it seems this time that it is private markets that are starting to capitulate.
-According to NCREIF, office properties returned negative 18.0% in the fourth quarter of 2022, making it the worst quarter since the second quarter of 2009.
+Returns.
+Office REITs have rallied off of new lows set in May of 2023; nonetheless, they are still down 40.0% since December 2021, the worst performance of any sector.
+While the truth of valuation typically lies somewhere between the public and private markets, it seems this time the public markets were closer to the mark.
+Private markets have only recently begun to capitulate.
+According to NCREIF, office properties returned negative 21.2% annualized in the second quarter of 2023, making it the worst quarter since the second quarter of 2009.

 United States Office Market Overview